Audi e-tron vs Jaguar I-Pace: Electric SUVs compared

 The car is finally entering its electrified era.
 At one end of the scale, the Hyundai Kona Electric and Kia e-Niro prove that decent range and affordability are no longer mutually exclusive.
 But it’s the premium end of the market where things are really hotting up.

 Consider for a moment the Audi e-tron and Jaguar I-Pace.

-We’ll have to wait a little longer for the Mercedes EQC, but the former two are both available to order right now.
 On the face of it, they’re very similar products: plush, powerful enough to worry most things with a petrol engine and both tick that all-important SUV box.
 But how do they really compare?
 We took a closer look…

 There are extremely few cars that manage to look more futuristic than a Tesla Model X, and the I-Pace is among them.
 It’s a serious leap forward for Jaguar – in strategy and technology.
 The styling reflects this.
 It’s radical, to say the least.
 Proportionally, it’s certainly an SUV.
 The overall look, however, is somewhat between SUV, coupe, and hatchback.
 That sounds like it shouldn’t work, but it really does in the I-Pace’s case.
 Its footprint is huge and, if you’re after something that’ll stand out, this is a car fit for the task.